Morgan Gautrat: Orlando Pride, 2024–2025

 On January 11, 2024, Orlando Pride traded for Gautrat and $50,000 in allocation money in exchange for a 2024 international roster spot.

-Newcastle United, 2025
+Newcastle United, 2026 - Present

-On August 25th, 2025, Gautrat signed with Women's Super League 2 club Newcastle United on loan until December 2025.
+On August 25, 2025, Gautrat signed with Women's Super League 2 club Newcastle United on loan until December 2025.
 She scored her first goal for the club, an olympico, on October 5, 2025 in the 98th minute of a 2–2 draw against Crystal Palace.

+On March 13, 2026, Newcastle announced the permanent signing of Gautrat following the expiration of her contract with Orlando Pride.